 My hands wrapped around the red paper cup as I took a sip.
 What felt like soothing hands reaching down to my insides and warming my heart was a morning cup of tea.
-I savored the taste and feeling as it allowed me to stop for a moment.
+I savoured the taste and feeling as it allowed me to stop for a moment.
 Most of the time I wouldn't consider myself a ‘hot drink’ kind of person.
 As my cousin explains in Ayurvedic (traditional Indian) medicine this makes sense.
 My dosha is Pitta, with one of the traits being that I'm warm by nature, so needing to feel warm isn't common, unless I'm not feeling in alignment.

 Back to the tea and another soothing sip.
 This makes a lot of sense as I take time to feel the tea, smell the tea and really stop and become mindful when I'm drinking tea.
 I'm getting back into alignment.
 A lot of us have a ritual with tea or coffee but are we all taking this opportunity stop, slow down and become present?